 Quarantine inspections performed for the Cotton Boll Weevil Eradication Program are not included in Table 1.
-The inspections verifying that the remaining cotton plant stubble after harvest has been destroyed are conducted by staff at the Texas Boll Weevil Eradication Foundation (TBWEF), therefore, the cotton stalk destruction inspections are not counted as inspections conducted by TDA staff and are not included in the Table 1.
+The inspections verifying that the remaining cotton plant stubble after harvest has been destroyed are conducted by staff at TBWEF, therefore, the cotton stalk destruction inspections are not counted as inspections conducted by TDA staff and are not included in Table 1.
 Since the number of complaints received cannot be predicted in advance of the fiscal year, the number of complaint inspections in the table below represents an estimate based on the number of complaints received in past fiscal years.